herzbube/littlego-web/README.md

 1. The client-side application connects to the WebSocket server
 1. The client-side application displays the login form.
 1. When the user logs in, the client-side application hides the login form and instead displays the main application container.

+## System requirements

+#### PHP

+PHP 7.1 or newer is required because the project makes use of the PHP feature "nullable return types".

+#### Database

+Currently this project requires the MySQL database server with a reasonably up-to-date version.

+Since the project does not use highly specific MySQL features, a product with reasonable compatibility such as MariaDB might also work.
+However, development and testing have been done with MySQL only.

+First steps have been taken to make the project database independent: It uses the PDO database abstraction library, and it generates all SQL queries in a dedicated class `SQLGenerator` (which could be refactored into a generic interface and DBMS-specific implementations).

 ## Third party dependencies